echip-from-elab/echip-from-elab.github.io/_posts/2021-03-24-starting-the-adventure.md

 </div>
 <center>Layout of the e-chip-V1. </center>
 <br>
-In parallel, to lay the groundwork for a chiplet design within a scale-up roadmap incorporating heterogeneous Network-on-Chip (NoC) for an upcoming tape-out in November, a CIM based Mamba accelerator featuring a superscalar RISC-V core (designed to support high-computation-intensity instruction sets) is currently under development.
-To enable a truly efficient, high-performance solution for the Mamba-Transformer hybrid model, a scale-out domain-specific accelerator NoC is actively being pursued.
+As part of our scale-up roadmap, a chiplet design featuring a CIM-based Mamba accelerator integrated with a superscalar RISC-V core (designed for high-computation-intensity instruction sets) is under development, targeting an upcoming November tape-out.
+This effort, incorporating heterogeneous Network-on-Chip (NoC), runs in parallel with our active pursuit of a high-throughput domain-specific accelerator NoC to enable a truly efficient, high-performance solution for the Mamba-Transformer hybrid model.
 <br>
 <div align="center">
   <img src="https://raw.githubusercontent.com/echip-from-elab/echip-from-elab.github.io/643a8e7e51cb50c9bde0ca8994eb8a66adefb1da/assets/img/posts/20210324/echip_v2.svg">